sixhobbits/ritza/drafts/repl.it/introduction-to-repl-it-ide.md

     return s1, s
 ```

 Note that this won't solve all quadratic equations as it doesn't handle cases where `d`, the discriminant, is `0` or negative.
-However it'll do for now.
+However, it'll do for now.

 Navigate back to the `main.py` file.
 Delete all the code we had before and add the following code instead.